salesforce/omakase/readme.md

 ### Notes

-Omakase is not a thread-safe parser.
-That is, things will most definitely blow up if you try to reuse the same AST objects or SyntaxTree in multiple threads.
+Omakase is *not* explicitly designed for thread-safety.
+Specifically, it is not recommended to try to share AST objects (anything that extends from `Syntax`) between threads.